senofi/openidl-main/openidl-ui-workspace/developer-guide.md

 All commands must be executed from inside the `openidl-ui-workspace` folder.

+NOTE: when testing as multiple users, use the firefox browser with the Multi-Account Containers plugin

+Before doing anything, update .npmrc file with your github token

 ## How to debug openidl-ui locally?

+Then run `npm install`

+Be sure to provide all the necessary configuration files in the server/config directory.
+These can be retrieved from kubernetes secrets.

 Execute the following commands.